-California ranks fourth among states and provinces with markers in this database.
+California ranks fifth among states and provinces with markers in this database.
 California is a state in the United States of America located in the American West.
 It is also in the Pacific Coastal region.
 California is some 164 thousand square miles in size with a population of around 39.5 million people.
 The state is divided into 58 counties and all of them have entries in this database.
-In California we have discovered historical markers in 949 cities and towns lying in 1,102 different ZIP Codes.
+In California we have discovered historical markers in 982 cities and towns lying in 1,142 different ZIP Codes.

 There are at least 7,590 historical markers in California, by our count.
-We have cataloged 6,956 historical markers and 245 war memorials—each individually presented on 7,785 illustrated, annotated, and searchable pages of the Historical Marker Database.
+We have cataloged 7,575 historical markers and 245 war memorials—each individually presented on 7,785 illustrated, annotated, and searchable pages of the Historical Marker Database.
 Pages for historical markers from this state make up 5.4% of our total.
 In addition, we are reasonably certain of another 15 historical markers in California that we don’t yet have, and instead show on our Want List.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 Californians don’t want to forget their Industry and Commerce history.
 How do we know?
-Because there are more historical markers in the database from California about Industry and Commerce—1,777 of them—than about any other historical category.
+Because there are more historical markers in the database from California about Industry and Commerce—1,989 of them—than about any other historical topic.
 A close second is Settlements and Settlers with 1,839 markers.

-The first marker added to the database with the Industry and Commerce category was Pomona Water Power Plant, added March 9, 2006.
+The first marker added to the database with the Industry and Commerce topic was Pomona Water Power Plant, added March 9, 2006.
 It had been erected in 1955 near Mt Baldy Village in Los Angeles County.
-The last one submitted was submitted on November 21, 2020, and titled Fourth St. circa 1962.
-It had been erected in Oakland in Alameda County.
-The earliest marker erected with the Industry and Commerce category that we have listed was erected in 1887.
-It was The Soldiers Friend, found in Stockton in San Joaquin County on February 9, 2009.
+The last one submitted was submitted on November 21, 2020, and titled Crossroads.
+It had been erected in 2016 in Oakland in Alameda County.
+The earliest marker erected with the Industry and Commerce topic that we have listed was erected in 1889.
+It is A. J. Stevens Monument, found in Sacramento in Sacramento County on March 26, 2009.

 Getting back to Los Angeles County, the first marker added to the database from there, Pomona Water Power Plant, was added March 9, 2006, and was also the first one submitted in all of California.
 It was erected in 1955 near Mt Baldy Village.
-The last one submitted was uploaded on February 22, 2020, and is titled La Casa Primera Dedication and was erected in 1973, in Acton.
+The last one submitted was uploaded on November 9, 2020, and is titled La Casa Primera Dedication and was erected in 1975, in Pomona.
 The earliest marker erected in Los Angeles County that we have listed was erected in 1910.
 It was Harvard’s Mount Wilson Station, found near Pasadena on July 8, 2012.

 And finally the first, last, and oldest markers from San Francisco.
 The first: Site of First California State Fair, was added October 21, 2006.
 It had been erected in 1973.
 The last: Building 49 added on November 12, 2020.
-It had been erected in 2016.
+It had been erected in 2020.
 The earliest marker erected was erected in 1894: Pioneer Monument / California Native Americans, added on June 19, 2010.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of California have been marked with history.
-Check out Sutter County, Glenn County and Kings County.
-We've only found, respectively, 10, 5, and 3 historical markers there.
+Check out Sutter County, Kings County and Glenn County.
+We've only found, respectively, 10, 7, and 5 historical markers there.
 Visiting one or more of these parts of California might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!